Contraction and Convergence Rates for Discretized Kinetic Langevin Dynamics: Introduction

-In the current article, we apply direct convergence analysis to various popular integration methods, and provide a general framework for establishing convergence rates of kinetic Langevin dynamics with tight explicit stepsize restrictions of $\mathcal{O}\left(1/\gamma\right)$ or $\mathcal{O}(1/\sqrt{M})$ (depending on the scheme).
-As a consequence we improve the contraction rates significantly for many of the available algorithms (see Table \ref{Table:results}).
+In the current article, we apply direct convergence analysis to various popular integration methods and provide a general framework for establishing convergence rates of kinetic Langevin dynamics with tight explicit stepsize restrictions of $\mathcal{O}\left(1/\gamma\right)$ or $\mathcal{O}(1/\sqrt{M})$ (depending on the scheme).
+As a consequence, we improve the contraction rates significantly for many of the available algorithms (see Table \ref{Table:results}).
 For a specific class of schemes, we establish explicit bounds on the convergence rate for stepsizes of $\mathcal{O}(1/\sqrt{M})$.
 In the limit of large friction, we distinguish two types of integrators -- those that converge to overdamped dynamics (``$\gamma$-limit-convergent") and those that do not.
 We demonstrate with examples that this property is not universal: some seemingly reasonable methods have the property that the convergence rate falls to zero in the $\gamma\rightarrow \infty$ limit.
-This is verified numerically and analytically for an anisotropic Gaussian target.
+This is verified numerically and analytically for an anisotropic Gaussian target. {Further, our novel asymptotic bias estimates for the BAOAB scheme demonstrate accuracy in the high-friction limit.}

 The remainder of this article is structured as follows.
-We first introduce overdamped Langevin dynamics, the Euler-Maruyama (EM) and the high friction limit of BAOAB (LM) and discuss their convergence guarantees.
-Next, we introduce kinetic Langevin and describe various popular discretizations, and give our results on convergence guarantees with mild stepsize assumptions.
-These schemes include first and second order splittings and the stochastic Euler scheme (SES).
-Further we compare the results of overdamped Langevin and kinetic Langevin and show how schemes like BAOAB and OBABO exhibit the positive qualities of both cases with the GLC property, whereas schemes like EM and SES do not perform well for a large range of $\gamma$.
+We first introduce overdamped Langevin dynamics, the Euler-Maruyama (EM) and the high-friction limit of BAOAB (LM) and discuss their convergence guarantees.
+Next, we introduce kinetic Langevin dynamics and describe various popular discretizations, and give our results on convergence guarantees with mild stepsize assumptions.
+These schemes include first and second-order splittings and the stochastic Euler scheme (SES).
+Further, we compare the results of overdamped Langevin and kinetic Langevin and show how schemes like BAOAB and OBABO exhibit the positive qualities of both cases with the ``$\gamma$-limit convergent" property, whereas schemes like EM and SES do not perform well for a large range of $\gamma$. {Finally, we give asymptotic bias estimates for the BAOAB scheme which support the ``$\gamma$-limit convergent" property.}